Our Team of Professionals

 “I believe in fostering a strong and safe therapeutic relationship, and believing you have it within yourself to achieve whatever you desire.”

-Kimberly Holbrook, Client Intake/ Administration
+Kimberly Holbrook, B.A.
+Client Intake/ Administration

 Kim, originally from NW Washington, moved to Reno in 2001.
 She later received her Bachelors Degree in Psychology at Sierra Nevada College in 2018.